Tankless Water Heater Maintenance: Flushing, Descaling & Care Guide

 Consequences of Neglecting Maintenance

-Skipping regular maintenance leads to progressive problems that compound over time.
-Similar to ignoring water heater expansion tank issues, neglect creates cascading failures.
+Skipping regular maintenance leads to progressive problems that compound over time, similar to ignoring other plumbing fixture lifespan factors.

 Efficiency and Performance Degradation

 Without regular flushing, mineral buildup acts as thermal insulation on the heat exchanger.
-Your tankless water heater's efficiency drops dramatically:
+Your tankless unit's efficiency drops dramatically over time:

 Year 1 (No Maintenance):